List of Logical

 I was doing eighty and weaving between lanes on Mesa Street--what's it to you?

-You're not a cop, you're not my nanny It's my business to speed, and your
+You're not a cop, you're not my nanny.
+It's my business to speed, and your

 Name-Calling: A variety of the "Ad Hominem" argument.

-disagreements or objections against your standpoint
+disagreements or objections against one's standpoint

 or actions are automatically racist, sexist, anti-Semitic, bigoted,